Centre for Citizenship, Identities and Governance

 Howarth, C., Wagner W., Magnusson N., and Sammut, G. (2013) "‘It’s only other people who make me feel black’: acculturation, identity and agency in a multicultural community."
 Political Psychology.

-Mahendran, K (2013: In Press) ‘A two-way process of accommodation’ public perceptions of integration along the migration-mobility continuum.
+Mahendran, K (2013) ‘A two-way process of accommodation’ public perceptions of integration along the migration-mobility continuum.
 In Umut Korkut, Gregg Bucken-Knapp, Aidan McGarry, Jonas Hinnfors & Helen Drake (edits) The Discourses & Politics of Migration in Europe.
 Europe in Transition Series, New York, Palgrave Macmillan.

 Scuzzarello, S (2012).
 "Integration of migrants in Western Europe: bridging social psychology and political science".
 Journal of Community & Applied Social Psychology, 22(1).